qgis/QGIS-Website/content/resources/installation-guide/index.md

 {{< rich-box-start icon="✍️" layoutClass="tips">}}
 {{< rich-content-start themeClass="coloring-1" >}}
 ##### Note
-Add `qgis-server` to this line if you also want to install QGIS Server
+Add `qgis-server` to the above line if you also want to install QGIS Server
 {{< rich-content-end >}}
 {{< rich-box-end >}}

 ### Repositories

-Default Debian and Ubuntu software repositories often hold older versions of QGIS.
+Default Debian and Ubuntu software repositories often contain older versions of QGIS.

 To have newer versions, you have to add alternative software repositories, by adding one of the deb-lines below to your `/etc/apt/sources.list.d/qgis.sources` file.

 Our main repository contains multiple lines of packages for several versions of **Debian and Ubuntu** based on the dependencies the individual distributions provide.

-For Ubuntu we also used to have extra packages in a separate repository that are based on [ubuntugis](https://launchpad.net/~ubuntugis), which held more uptodate versions of other GIS packages than Ubuntu itself for LTS versions.
+For Ubuntu we also used to have extra packages in a separate repository that are based on [ubuntugis](https://launchpad.net/~ubuntugis), which held more up-to-date versions of other GIS packages than Ubuntu itself for LTS versions.
 If you want those you also need to include ubuntugis-unstable ppa in your /etc/apt/sources.list.d/qgis.list file (see [ubuntugis documentation](https://trac.osgeo.org/ubuntugis/wiki/UbuntuGISRepository)).

 {{< rich-box-start icon="💁" layoutClass="tips" mode="html" >}}
 {{< rich-content-start themeClass="coloring-1" >}}
 ##### Note
-The release packages are only produced once shortly after a new version has been released.
-As unstable, not yet released debian versions (testing) and ubuntugis-unstable can have library changes the packages might sooner or later be broken for these targets, when the development in debian, ubuntu or ubuntugis-unstable moves on and their packages used as dependencies in qgis change.
-In that event you can either
+The release packages are only produced once, shortly after a new version has been released.
+As unstable, not yet released debian versions (testing) and ubuntugis-unstable can have library changes the packages might sooner or later be broken for these targets, when the development in debian, ubuntu or ubuntugis-unstable moves on and their packages used as dependencies in QGIS change.
+In that event you can either:

 - move to a stable debian version and use the released packages for it,